Rijish13Ahuja/Developer_task/README.md

 Gift wrap fee: $1 per unit.
 Shipping fee: 10 units can be packed in one package, and the shipping fee for each package is $5.

-# The codes can be run directly on an online compiler by giving input from the user
+## The codes can be run directly on an online compiler by taking input from the user